BuiltonDev/builton-demo-store/README.md

 ## Getting Started

 This is a demo store showcasing API capabilities of [Builton.dev](https://builton.dev) API's.
 The orders/products/users created in the system will not be processed.
+This demo supports:

+1. Browsing through products catalogue
+2. Authentication
+3. Ordering
+4. Orders overview

 ### Prerequisites